YashYash/lane-dection/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-1. After testing with the challenge video which was comprised of shadows and a few frames where the road changed and color when driving over a bridge, it is safe to say the current pipeline cannot handle shadows which add lines to the scene that are picked up by the hough transform algorithm.
+1. After testing with the challenge video which was comprised of shadows and a few frames where the road changed color when driving over a bridge, it is safe to say the current pipeline cannot handle shadows which add lines to the scene that are picked up by the hough transform algorithm.
 2. Also if the road was curved, ex. going around a round about, the lane lines would cross over each other.
 The current solution